cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 Comments
 --------

-Comments are denoted by two dashes, `--`, and it and all characters up until the end of the line are discarded
+Comments are denoted by two dashes, `--`.
+The two dashes and all characters up until the end of the line are discarded.

 Example: